prismv/DB48X-on-DM42/doc/0-Overview.md

   `:A:{ 1 2 } :B:{ 3 4 } +` gives `{ 1 2 3 4 }`, and so does
   `:A:{ 1 2 } { 3 4 } +`.
 DB48x strips the tags in all cases, i.e. the first
   case gives the same `{ 1 2 3 4 }` as the other two.

+* As indicated [earlier](#representation-of-objects), quoted names in lists remain quoted, whereas on HP calculators, the quotes are removed.

 ### Vectors and matrices differences